BYUIDSS/HoopStatR/README.md

 </br>

 ## Team Info
-This is the Github for the Hoop Stats R team!
+Welcome to the Github Repo for the Hoop Stats R team!

 ### Goal: